dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 # What happens if you install the Company Portal app and enroll your Android device in Intune?

 If your organization requires you to install the Intune Company Portal app on your Android device, you might wonder why.
-This article describes both the purpose and features of the app&mdash;and how they protect the work and school data that you access and store on your device.
+This article describes both the purpose and features of the app&mdash;and how it protects the work and school data that you access and store on your device.

 ## Gets your device managed
-The Company Portal app helps get your device managed (also referred to as "enrolled") in your organization's device management system.
-Before you connect to your organization's network, your school or workplace wants to make sure that you're using a secure, trusted device.
+The Company Portal app helps get your device managed (also referred to as *enrolled*) in your organization's device management system.
+Before you connect to your organization's network, your school or workplace wants to make sure that you have a secure, trusted device.
 To access work or school resources, your device will need to follow your organization's device policies.

 Your company support or IT admin configures these policies in their company-wide device management system.
-Then they send the policies over-the-air, to your managed device.
+After you power on your device, you'll receive these policies.

 Examples of some of the policies that your organization might require are:
 * Setting up a password or PIN
 * Restricting access after a set number of sign-in attempts
-* Ensuring that you're not using a jailbroken device
+* Ensuring that you're not using a jailbroken or rooted device
 * Installing work-required apps

 The Company Portal app will walk you through each step of enrollment, and will configure your device settings to meet your organization's requirements.
 In some cases, the app will ask or notify you to make changes.